Geeoon/DNS-Tunnel-Keylogger/README.md

 # DNS Tunnel Keylogger
 This post-exploitation keylogger will covertly exfiltrate keystrokes to a server.

+These tools excel at lightweight exfiltration and persistence, properties which will prevent detection.
 It uses DNS tunelling/exfiltration to bypass firewalls and avoid detection.

 # Server
 ## Setup